eugnsp/surface_arpes/README.md

 ## Synopsis

 This is a code to calculate ARPES spectra of slabs with an accumulation or a depletion surface layer.
-The calculation preceeds in two steps:
+The calculation proceeds in two steps:

 1. The Poisson and the Schr&ouml;dinger equations are solved self-consistently to obtain eigen-pairs (<code>E<sub>n</sub></code>, <code>&psi;<sub>n</sub>(z)</code>).
-2. ARPES spectra are calculated using a Fourier transform of
+2. ARPES spectra are then calculated using a Fourier transform of
 <code>&psi;<sub>n</sub>(z)</code>, followed by a convolution with normal
 distributions to account for instrumental broadening.